cloud-apim/otoroshi-plugin-moesif/readme.md

 This property could be located wherever you want in your apikey (in the metadata, in the tags, ...)

+## Add the plugin to otoroshi

+Go to the `Data Exporters` tab and press the `Add Item` button.

+Choose `custom' as data exporter type.

+In the `Exporter Config` panel you need to select `Moesif`.

+Then, you need to configure the plugin as explain in the next chapter.

 ## Plugin configuration

 `app_id` : `String` field is **mandatory**